d-002/vim-qbuild/README.md

 - `build_dir`: Used to specify the build directory inside the current project.
 If your project is `~/my_project` and this option is set to `.qbuild`, then the scripts will be searched inside `~/my_project/.qbuild`.
-- `log_all`: Whether to log information in case the build file could not be found for example.
+- `log_all`: Whether to log extra information.
 Should be a boolean value.
-- `default_index`: The index for the default build file among all the files in the given build directory.
+- `default_index`: The index for the default build file inside the build directory.
 Should be a positive integer.
-- `ask_create_dir`: Whether to ask the user to create the build dir when trying to open a nonexistent one.
+- `ask_create_dir`: Whether to ask the user to create the build dir when trying to open it if it does not exist.
-If set to `false`, the dir will be created.
+If set to `false`, the dir will be created silently.
 - `run_type`: This option defines the behavior when running a build file.
 Here are its possible values, any other will result in an error:
     - `COMMAND`: Display the script's output in the command line.